 • Failed drug policies and the incarceration of low-level drug offenders are the primary causes of mass incarceration in the United States.
 While we treat alcohol addiction as a health issue, we treat non-violent drug offenders through the criminal justice system.

 Please reread those facts.
 They are unbelievable.
 He invites and challenges us to be part of the changes that are desperately needed.

 His best-selling book reads like a John Grisham novel.
-Tragically, they are true stories.
-He shares the stories of men, women, and children who are experiencing incarceration due to the most unfair, corrupt, and unjust circumstances.
+Tragically, they are true stories of real people—stories of men, women, and children who are experiencing incarceration due to the most unfair, corrupt, and unjust circumstances.
 Remarkably, he is able to maintain hope, even when he is unable to save some of his clients.

-I am in awe of Mr. Stevenson’s humility and gentle spirit that shine through his fierce advocacy for mercy and justice.
-In telling a story about a racist prison guard whom he encountered in the Deep South, he is able to look below the surface behavior and recognize him as a human being, rather than a racist.
+Mr. Stevenson’s humility and gentle spirit shine through his fierce advocacy for mercy and justice.
+In telling a story about a racist prison guard whom he encountered in the Deep South, he is able to look below the surface behavior and recognize him as a human being.
 Reminding us that “each of us is more than the worst thing we’ve ever done,” he challenges all of us to step out of our comfort zones and do the hard work of love and mercy.

-At his speech in Frederick on April 21, he framed his speech with the message: We can change the world.
-He set out four main ways that I now pass along to you:
+This is his message: We can change the world.
+He set out four main ways:

 2. Change the narrative.
 Our narratives must change.
 We buy into narratives of fear and anger that lead to harsh, unjust policies of all kinds.
 Also, we must change our narratives regarding race and look honestly at the effects of slavery on our country, our history, and our humanity.
 Our warped narrative has caused slavery to evolve into more subtle forms of oppression, humiliation, and injustice.